velicki/Simple_Calculator/README.md

 Graphical User Interface (GUI)

-Mini Calculator features a user-friendly GUI built with Tkinter, allowing users to interact with the calculator effortlessly.
+Simple Calculator features a user-friendly GUI built with Tkinter, allowing users to interact with the calculator effortlessly.
 The intuitive interface provides easy access to numerical buttons and mathematical operations, enhancing the user experience.

 Arithmetic Operations

 Perform essential arithmetic operations such as addition, subtraction, multiplication, and division using the calculator.
-Mini Calculator supports basic mathematical calculations and displays results promptly on the screen.
+Simple Calculator supports basic mathematical calculations and displays results promptly on the screen.

 Error Handling